Cardinal-Space-Mining/ControlsOnboardingResources/Environment/README.md

 As most current members use Windows as their main operating system, we often use WSL2 or Windows Subsystem for Linux 2 as our primary terminal and interface to run/build code locally.

+This is a brief Environment Introduction.
+For a more in depth and complete setup Refer to: https://github.com/Cardinal-Space-Mining/CSMWiki/tree/main/EnviromentSetup

 ## VS Code (May not need due to new hardare)
 On the controls team, we primarily use VS Code as our IDE/Code editor.
 The versatility it provides is the main reason it is used.
 We use a specific version of VS Code because there is a custom version that allows for easier project development with features specific to our motor controllers.
 We use both Phoenix5 and Phoenix6 APIs in our project.